 Dogs are communicating with us and each other all the time.
 Unless you have formally studied canine behavior, you may not be aware of how they are doing it.
-Here we will talk about a few signals and gestures that dogs use to let us know they are under stress.
+Here we will talk about a few signals, gestures, and signs that your dog is under stress.

 Several of them can also be considered calming signals.
 A calming signal is used by a dog to de-escalate a tense situation with another dog.
 It basically says "I'm not really comfortable with what you're doing, could you take it down a notch?"
 If the other dog is well socialized, they will usually comply with some body language of their own.

 When these initial signals are not understood or respected however, some dogs will jump to more advanced ways of letting you know they aren't h appy: growling, snapping, biting or (if you're lucky) running away from the situation.

 The best thing to take away from this is that when your dog displays one of these signals, he is asking for a little space.
 And as his owner, you can give him that.

 Here are a few of the gestures your dog may use to indicate that he is stressed:

 1. Slowly raising a front paw.
 This one is easy to miss.
 It's not the same thing as pawing at your leg or trying to shake hands.
 Your dog will usually hold it in the air for a brief moment and he will usually close his mouth too.

 2. Quickly licking his mouth or nose.
 He may do this many times in a row.